o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-metrics/_index.md

 * Monitoring
 * Reporting

 Using this Gem, you can generate and submit metrics events in a thread-safe manner from C++, Lua, and Script Canvas.
-To use AWS services for real-time and batch analytics, you can deploy the sample AWS Cloud Development Kit (CDK) application as a reasonable starting point.
-You can also extend the supplied CDK application to a full, production-ready solution to meet your production and scaling needs.
+To use AWS services for real-time and batch analytics, you can deploy the sample AWS Cloud Development Kit (AWS CDK) application as a reasonable starting point.
+You can also extend the supplied AWS CDK application to a full, production-ready solution to meet your production and scaling needs.
 Refer to [Game Analytics Pipeline](https://aws.amazon.com/solutions/implementations/game-analytics-pipeline/) on the AWS website for a detailed look at the architecture.

 ## Enabling the AWS Metrics Gem